sirosen/globus-sdk-python/docs/tutorial/index.rst

     :caption: ``tutorial_recap.py`` [:download:`download <tutorial_recap.py>`]
     :language: python

+*This example is complete.
+It should run without errors "as is".*

-We recommend following the tutorial doc for an explanation of how this script works and how you can modify it!
+We recommend following the tutorial doc for an explanation!

 Legacy Tutorial
 ---------------